Bogert's coral snake

-Bogert's coral snake (Micrurus bogerti) is a species of venomous snake in the family Elapidae.
-The species is endemic to southern Mexico.
+Bogert's coral snake (Micrurus bogerti), also known commonly as the coastal coral snake and el coralillo costanero in Mexican Spanish, is a species of venomous snake in the family Elapidae.
+The species is native to southern Mexico.

 Etymology

 The specific name, bogerti, is in honor of American herpetologist Charles Mitchill Bogert.

 Geographic range

-M. bogerti is native to the Pacific coast of Oaxaca in Mexico, ranging from Puerto Angel to San Pedro Tapanatepec.
+Micrurus bogerti is endemic to the Mexican state of Oaxaca, where it is found on the Pacific coast, ranging from Puerto Ángel to San Pedro Tapanatepec.

 Habitat

-Known from a few specimens from four localities, M. bogerti is found in tropical deciduous forest, dry coastal forest, and scrub forest.
+Known only from a few specimens from four localities, Micrurus bogerti is found in tropical deciduous forest, dry coastal forest, and scrub forest, at elevations from sea level to 400 m.

 Description

-M. bogerti has a black snout, followed by a yellow parietal band, followed by a black nuchal band.
+Micrurus bogerti has a black snout, followed by a yellow parietal band, followed by a black nuchal band.
 The body is red with 16–19 black rings.
 The black rings, which are narrower than the red spaces between them, are edged with yellow or white rings which are even narrower.
 The red spaces are 6–8 dorsal scales wide; the black rings, 3–4 dorsals; and the yellow or white rings, 1–2 dorsals.

+M. bogerti is medium-sized for its genus.
+Adults usually have a total length (tail included) of 38–60 cm, and the maximum recorded total length is 77 cm.
+Males do not have supra-anal tubercles.